 - Sustainable Development Goals, HIV & Human Rights: Advancing Equality, Inclusion and Justice

 In 2017-2018, the USC Law & Global Health Collaboration fostered evidence-based dialogue and research on the implications of the Trump administration’s policies on select law and health topics.
-From the local to the global, and from climate change to immigrant health, our speaker series is helping to set a research agenda relevant to students and faculty from across USC.
+From the local to the global, and from climate change to immigrant health, our speaker series helped to set a research agenda relevant to students and faculty from across USC.
 Information about upcoming events, as well as discussion summaries and other relevant documents and links from previous events, are included in the posts below.